Industry Insights into Changes in Recruitment Practises

 I am an HR professional who likes to be proud of the products and values of the company I work for, so I’m always looking for businesses that I can find this in.

-I love to work for organizations that fight the status quo, listen to their employees and offer them the appropriate empowerment and opportunities to challenge themselves, to be creative, to try, to fail and support them in constantly learning and growing.
+I love to work for organisations that fight the status quo, listen to their employees and offer them the appropriate empowerment and opportunities to challenge themselves, to be creative, to try, to fail and support them in constantly learning and growing.

 I like to be a partner for my business, to share and ask questions, and challenge each other to grow together.